 Design Academy Eindhoven

 'I went through the academy with ups and downs.
-I still had no idea where I ultimately wanted to go, but I was given the space here to explore that.
+I had no idea where I wanted to end up, but I was given the space to investigate that here.
 My graduation project is based on tap water.
-I discovered that in the Netherlands we have three types of sources; surface, ground and dune water.
+I discovered that we have three types of sources in the Netherlands; surface, ground and dune water.
 Inspired by this, I designed three shapes of drinking water carafes.
-Initially I had these made from glass, so I could not produce them myself.'
+Initially, I had these made of glass, so I couldn't produce them myself.'

-"At the academy I avoided ceramics; I found it far too Wrapped and fragile."
+“At the academy, I avoided ceramics because I thought it was far too Wrapped and fragile.”

 Lotte de Raadt

-That Lotte eventually ended up with ceramics was not a preconceived plan.
-'At the academy I avoided it; I found it far too Wrapped and fragile.
-In my anti-squat studio I could experiment in peace and quiet and that's where I discovered my love for it.'
+The fact that Lotte ended up working with ceramics was not a premeditated plan.
+‘At the academy, I avoided it because I thought it was far too Wrapped and fragile.
+In my anti-squat studio, I was able to experiment in peace and quiet, and that's where I discovered my love for it.’

 Interest in tap water

-'Because of my link with water, I was asked by KWR (Knowledge Center Water Research) to do a free assignment for them.
-By talking to people there I learned that clay protects and filters water, so there are a lot of links between water and ceramics and that's what makes it so interesting for me.'
+'Because of my connection with water, I was asked by KWR (Knowledge Centre Water Research) to do a free assignment for them.
+By talking to people there, I learned that clay protects and filters water, so there are many links between water and ceramics and that is what makes it so interesting for me.'

 Further development of the Tap Water Carafe

-Emerging from her interest in tap water and what she had learned, Lotte made her originally glass Tap Water Carafe out of terracotta, giving it not only a new look but also a new function.
-Because the terracotta is somewhat porous, a small amount of water evaporates; this process cools the water in the bottle.
+Arising from her interest in tap water and what she had learned, Lotte de Raadt made her originally glass Tap Water Carafe from terracotta, which not only gave it a new look, but also a new function.
+Because the earthenware is slightly porous, a little water evaporates, this process cools the water in the bottle.

-An additional advantage of the ceramic Tap Water Carafe is that Lotte can make it herself in this material.
-She does this by hand, shaping the clay in plaster molds.
-This reflects her great love for natural materials and small-scale production.
+An additional advantage of the ceramic Tap Water Carafe is that Lotte de Raadt can Create it herself in this material.
+She does this by hand, by shaping the clay in plaster molds.
+Her great love for natural materials and small-scale productions is reflected in this.

-"There are a lot of links between water and ceramics and that's what makes it so interesting to me."
+"There are many links between water and ceramics and that is what makes it so interesting for me."

 Lotte de Raadt